 Elm has a medium density and good mechanical properties for steam bending.
 Its good working properties mean that it cuts well, and will accept most types of adhesives, finishes, and stains.

-Elm is suitable for most domestic projects, but would not be recommended for high moisture or humidity environments.
+Elm is suitable as a floor or worktop for most domestic projects, but would not be recommended for high moisture or humidity environments.

 To start your project or satisfy any questions you may have please call our sales team, who can advise you on how to proceed, or email the team with your questions at the following contact points: